MarkJamesHoward/mimic-css/README.md

 `npx mimic`

-This will search in the current folder (and all subfolders) for .html, .ts, .js and .astro files.
+The app will search in the current folder (and all subfolders) for .html, .ts, .js and .astro files.
-Ouput will be sent to the file mimic-css.css
+Ouput will be sent to the file mimic.css

-We can override where to base our scan for web pages using the -i flag
+You can override where to base your scan for web pages using the -i flag

 ```
 npx mimic-css -i ./src/
 ```

-We can override where to outut our generated CSS file using the -o flag
+You can also override where to output the generated CSS file using the -o flag

 ```
 npx mimic-css -o ./styles/mimic.css